CharlesTack/mentalhealth/README.md

 AI tools were also used in image creation as mentioned in [Images](https://github.com/CharlesTack/mentalhealth#images).

+As a general reflection on the use of AI on this project, it has been a source of frustration (for example when trying to get AI tools to create images which look like they've been produced by the same artist) and a source of tremendous benefit in the time saved when coding manually.
+AI tools should be used in moderation.
+I felt that I would have been better to code manually at times to help with personally debugging issues, rather than relying on Copilot to debug itself.

 ## Testing:

 For testing multiple resources were used: